fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-rules-for-absent-data.md

 The FIXM Measures types enforce the provision of the “uom” attribute together with the numeric value of the measure.
-Likewise, the FIXM Geographical Position type enforces the provision of the srsName attribute “urn:ogc:def:crs:EPSG::4326” together with the position.
+Likewise, the FIXM Geographical Position type enforces the provision of the `srsName` attribute `urn:ogc:def:crs:EPSG::4326` together with the position.
 This design guarantees that the required unit of measure and coordinate reference system are always provided in order to enable the correct interpretation of measures and positions.
 However, it requires a special workaround when null values are to be exchanged.

-The provision of a null value for a measure or a position still requires the mandatory attribute “uom” or “srsName” to be provided, even if meaningless.
+The provision of a null value for a measure or a position still requires the mandatory attribute `uom` or `srsName` to be provided, even if meaningless.

 !> For instance, the following XML data would NOT validate